 Shay is a graduate of Sheridan College and a member of Women Photograph.
 She is a part time professor at Durham College in the Media, Arts and Design Faculty.
 She has exhibited work in several group shows with Scotiabank’s Contact Photography Festival, Toronto and had her first solo exhibit “Port of Prosper” as a public art installation from October 2023 - March 2024.
+Shay has contributed to various publications including The Globe and Mail and Washington Post.
+She works with commercial and corporate clients at both city and regional levels to produce editorial inspired imagery for tourism and marketing campaigns.

 Available for assignments and commissions.